xstaticxgpx/coreutils-in-rust/README.md

 - Pre-allocation given a Sized `Vec<u8>` for the buffer handles has some interesting impacts on runtime performance

   Even when that vector is immediately cleared on runtime the behavior between _initially empty_ vs. _initially padded_ (_Sized_?) vector is noticeable.
-  `read()` calls seem to ramp up by pow2 starting at 8192 until they each the specified buffer size, instead of just passing the fixed amount of data.
+  `read()` calls seem to ramp up by pow2 starting at 8192 until it reaches the specified buffer size, instead of just passing the fixed amount of data.

   Alternatively `Vec.with_capacity` works too and apparently doesn't need to be cleared, so one less line of code.